Steve Sanders (musician): Career

 Sanders began singing gospel music at the age of five.
 By the age of six, he was the sole support for his family.
 His father played piano, and "Little Stevie" would sing, mostly at church appearances.
-Although he lacked formal education — Sanders did not graduate from high school — he was a natural on stage.
+Although he lacked formal education — Sanders did not graduate high school — he was a natural on stage.

 In addition to appearing on Broadway in The Yearling at the age of 12, he was recruited by Otto Preminger in 1967 for the film Hurry Sundown with Michael Caine and Jane Fonda.
 He also made appearances on Gunsmoke.
 The Oak Ridge Boys, also a gospel act at the time, used to open for Little Stevie Sanders.

 Upon turning 18, he learned his father had squandered all of his money.
-Disillusioned and broke, Sanders headed to London, founded a band called Pyramid, and was known to jam with the local scene, including Mylon LeFevre and 10 Years After.
-Years later, upon his return to the United States, Sanders provided vocals for several projects at studios such as Bang Records and Muscle Shoals.
+Disillusioned and broke, Sanders headed to London, founded Pyramid, and was known to jam with the local scene, including Mylon LeFevre and 10 Years After.
+Upon his return to the United States, Sanders provided vocals at Muscle Shoals and for Bang Records.

-Sanders signed with the Oak Ridge Boys publishing companies as a songwriter in 1981, and wrote "Live in Love", the B side to the Oaks' crossover smash Bobbie Sue.
-He made his debut with their band the following year as a rhythm guitarist (and occasional singer).
-He replaced William Lee Golden as the group's baritone singer from 1987 to 1995.
-In that position, Sanders kept the Oak Ridge Boys on the charts by providing the lead vocal on several hits, including the Grammy-nominated "Gonna Take a Lot of River", "Bridges and Walls", "Beyond Those Years", "Lucky Moon", and their last number one, "No Matter How High".
+Sanders signed with the Oak Ridge Boys publishing companies in 1981, and wrote "Live in Love", the B side to the Oaks' crossover smash Bobbie Sue.
+He made his debut with their band the following year as rhythm guitarist (and occasional singer).
+He replaced William Lee Golden as the group's baritone from 1987 to 1995.
+In that position, Sanders was featured on several hits, including the Grammy-nominated "Gonna Take a Lot of River", "Bridges and Walls", "Beyond Those Years", "Lucky Moon", and their last number one record, "No Matter How High".

 Personal life

 Born in Richland, Georgia, on September 17, 1952, to Herbert and Lorraine Sanders, he was the oldest of four children (siblings David and Debra, and stepbrother Noah from Herbert's second marriage).
-He did not have a typical upbringing; Herbert said before Steve's death: "I heard his voice from downstairs singing with the piano, and thought, there is my retirement plan."

-Sanders met his first wife Mary Milbourn at Bang Records; they had two children, Gaylea and Sevren.
-Twelve years after his divorce from Milbourn, he married Janet Riggins.
-The two had met backstage at Bally's in Las Vegas, where the Oak Ridge Boys were performing, and Riggins was a dancer.
-They married at the Tennessee Governor's Mansion after an 18-month courtship.
+Sanders met his first wife Mary Milbourn at Bang Records.
+Twelve years after their divorce, he married Janet Riggins.
+The two met backstage at Bally's Las Vegas, where the Oak Ridge Boys were performing, and Riggins was a dancer.

-Immediately after Sanders' second marriage, his ex-wife filed a barrage of complaints and charges, ultimately draining him financially.
-By 1995, the publicity surrounding Sanders’ personal issues forced him to leave the Oak Ridge Boys.
-Eight hours after Sanders committed suicide, sheriff's officers arrived with the most recent and final set of papers filed by Milbourn.
+Sanders died at home in 1998 from a self-inflicted gunshot.

-In 2015, the Oak Ridge Boys were inducted into the Country Music Hall of Fame, though Sanders is not included on the plaque.
+In 2015, the Oak Ridge Boys were inducted into the Country Music Hall of Fame.
+Sanders was not included.